 Written by Lennon in India, when he found that the clean living and meditation had given him insomnia.
 It’s also inspired by the postcards he was receiving from Yoko Ono.
 If you play the mumbling at the end, it’s supposed to say “Paul is dead man, miss him, miss him, miss him.”
 It doesn’t.

 Written by McCartney in India when he heard a blackbird singing before dawn, the Beatle later claimed it was about the struggles over race relations in the US.
 A perfect solo performance.

-George Harrison takes a pot shot at the press and their sniping at The Beatles.
+George Harrison takes a pot shot at the press and other negative elements and their sniping at The Beatles.
 Later this phrase was unfortunately taken up by the crazy Charles Manson and his murderous gang, who scrawled the phrase “PIGS” at the scene of their crimes.